 3) Right of Withdrawal

-3.1Consumers are generally entitled to a right of withdrawal.
+3.1In principle, consumers are entitled to a right of withdrawal.

 3.2Further information on the right of withdrawal can be found in the seller's cancellation policy.